Drag Queen At Center Of Wendy Williams ‘Drag Race’ Controversy Speaks Out

 Reps for Wendy Williams have yet to comment on the Drag Race/Fierce Fridays controversy.

-[Featured Image by Nicholas Hunt/Getty Images & Santiago Felipe/Stringer/Getty Images]
+[Featured Image by Nicholas Hunt/Getty Images and Santiago Felipe/Stringer/Getty Images]